ostaquet/Arduino-MQ131-driver/README.md

  * Heater consumes at least 150 mA.
 So, __don't connect it directly on a pin of the Arduino__.
  * It is important to respect the pinout of the sensor.
 If you put Vcc on the sensor and not on the heater, __you could damage your sensor irreversibly.__
  * Sensor MQ131 requires minimum 48h preheat time before giving consistent results (also called "burn-in" time)
- * There are two different MQ131; a black bakelite sensor for low concentration of ozone and a metal sensor for high concentration of ozone.
+ * There are three different MQ131:
+   * a black bakelite sensor for low concentration of ozone (with WO3 sensitive material)
+   * a blue bakelite sensor for low concentration of ozone (with SnO2 sensitive material)
+   * a metal sensor for high concentration of ozone.
  * This driver is made to control the "naked" [Winsen](https://www.winsen-sensor.com) MQ131.
-The driver is able to pilot the [low concentration version](https://github.com/ostaquet/Arduino-MQ131-driver/blob/master/extras/datasheet/MQ131-low-concentration.pdf) and the [high concentration version](https://github.com/ostaquet/Arduino-MQ131-driver/blob/master/extras/datasheet/MQ131-high-concentration.pdf).
+The driver is able to pilot the [low concentration WO3 version](https://github.com/ostaquet/Arduino-MQ131-driver/blob/master/extras/datasheet/MQ131-low-concentration.pdf), the [low concentration Sn02 version](https://github.com/ostaquet/Arduino-MQ131-driver/blob/master/extras/datasheet/MQ131-low-concentration-SnO2.pdf) and the [high concentration version](https://github.com/ostaquet/Arduino-MQ131-driver/blob/master/extras/datasheet/MQ131-high-concentration.pdf).
  * To measure the air quality (e.g. pollution), it's better to use the low concentration MQ131 because the high concentration is not accurate enough for low concentration.

 ## How to install the library?